greg/objser/spec.md

 	|0110xxxx|  characters  |
 	 -------- ~~~~~~~~~~~~~~

-TODO: Unicode? bytes or characters? it should be easy to count characters even if they're variable-width

 The 4-bit unsigned integer denoted `xxxx` gives the length of the string in bytes, 1–15.
 The first byte must be followed by exactly this many bytes of the string.

 	 vstring: null-terminated string